TroyWilliams3687/documentos/en/documents/ch0_3_tables.md

 Table: Caption. {#tbl:id}
 ```

 The prefix `#tbl:` is required. `id` should be replaced with a unique identifier composed of letters, numbers, dashes and underscores.
-If id is omitted then the table will be numbered but unreferenceable.
+If `id` is omitted then the table will be numbered but unreferenceable.

 To reference the table, use

 ```
 @tbl:id
 ```

-or
+or:

 ```
 {@tbl:id}
 ```